jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 second ransom demand, and nearly one in ten
 (9%) said they paid a ransom demand three times or more.

-Let those statistics sink in: nearly 8\-out\-of\-10 companies that paid a ransom were hit by a second ransomware attackalmost half of which were perpetrated by the same threat actors.
+Let those statistics sink in: nearly 8\-out\-of\-10 companies that paid a ransom were hit by a second ransomware attack—almost half of which were perpetrated by the same threat actors.
 Adding insult to injury, more than two\- thirds of those subsequent attacks demanded